allenai/beaker-gantry/README.md

 You can use the `--dry-run` option with `gantry run` to see what Gantry will submit without actually submitting an experiment.
 You can also use `--save-spec PATH` in combination with `--dry-run` to save the actual experiment spec to a YAML file.

+### How can I update Gantry's GitHub token?

+Just use the command `gantry config set-gh-token`.

 ### Why "Gantry"?